bertelschmitt/multistreamYOLO/MultiDetect.md

 **model_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights /trained_weights_final.h5" or wherever you put your model.
 **classes_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights/data_classes.txt" or wherever you stored the file.
 **anchors_path:** should point to "…/TrainYourOwnYOLO/2_Training/src/keras_yolo3/model_data/yolo_anchors.txt"or wherever you stored the anchors.
 **run_on_gpu:** The GPU number you want the process to run on.
-The number is the one reported by Tensorflow and shown in the Master Window.
+The number is the one reported by TensorFlow and shown in the Master Window.
 It may be different from what nvidia-smi says.
 **gpu_memory_fraction:** How much GPU memory to allocate to the process.
 1 = 100%, 0.1 = 10% .
 Process will crash if GPU memory insufficient.
 When set to less than 1 (100%), the total for all processes must be less than 100% to allow for overhead.
 You will be able to fit more processes into a card that is not used for video output.
 The number is a recommendation, and will result in slightly different memory footprints.
 Experiment.
 **hush:** will, when True, try to suppress the annoying status messages during startup.
 It also may suppress non-fatal error messages.
 It is recommended to set hush: to false during setup and testing.
 It can be turned on when things run smoothly.
 **allow_growth:** GPU memory allocation strategy. -1 let Keras decide, 0 disallow, 1 allow memory to dynamically grow.
 Best setting to optimize memory usage appears to be 1
 **score:** YOLO will report objects at and above that confidence score, it will keep anything lower to itself.
-ignore_labels: A list (i.e. ['Aaa','Bbb'] ) of object names YOLO will not report when found.
+ignore_labels: A list (i.e. ['aaa','bbb'] ) of object names YOLO will not report when found.
 Keep empty [ ] to disable this feature.

 **video_path:** specifies the incoming video source for that process.
 It can be anything understood by cv2.videocapture.
 It can be a video file, an URL of a video stream, or a webcam.
 For a webcam, set video-path to 0 (1, 2, 3 ....) no quotes.
 For video file, set to path to file name, in quotes.
-For live stream, set to the url of the stream, in quotes.
+For live stream, set to the URL of the stream, in quotes.

-Like all of the settings, you can put the YOLO settings once into the Common: block, and they will be used by all processes.
+Like all of the Common settings, you can put the YOLO settings once into the Common: block, and they will be used by all processes.
 If you put the settings into a Process_ block, they will be used by that process only.
 This way, you can use different models in different processes, and you can assign a specific GPU to a process.
-If a setting is the same in all Process_ blocks, simply keep in it Common:
+If a setting is the same in all Process_ blocks, there is no need to repeat it.
+Simply keep it once in Common:

 ## Output settings